AdaCore/spark2014/docs/lrm/source/packages.rst

    in the visible part of a package, its abstract view.
 If the subprogram declaration in the visible part has no explicit precondition, a precondition of True is assumed for its abstract view.

    .. ifconfig:: Display_Trace_Units

+      :Trace Unit: TBD

+#.
+At the point of call of a subprogram, both its precondition and the
+   expression of its Refined_Post aspect shall evaluate to True.

+   .. ifconfig:: Display_Trace_Units